 If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
 We have included a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call Customer Care and ask for the "LIS Rider."
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet).
+If you don't have this insert, please call Customer Care and ask for the "LIS Rider".
+(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)

-In some situations, your plan premium could be \underline{more} than the amount listed above in Section 4.1
+In some situations, your plan premium could be more

-Some members are required to pay a late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average at least as well as Medicare's standard prescription drug coverage.)
-For these members, the late enrollment penalty is added to the plan's monthly premium.
-Their premium amount will be the monthly plan premium plus the amount of their late enrollment penalty.
+In some situations, your plan premium could be more than the amount listed above in Section 4.1.
+Some members are required to pay a Part D late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average at least as well as Medicare's standard prescription drug coverage.)
+For these members, the Part D late enrollment penalty is added to the plan's monthly premium.
+Their premium amount will be the monthly plan premium plus the amount of their Part D late enrollment penalty.

-• If you are required to pay the late enrollment penalty, the amount of your penalty depends on how long you waited before you enrolled in drug coverage or how many months you were without drug coverage after you became eligible.
-Chapter 6, Section 10 explains the late enrollment penalty.
+• If you are required to pay the Part D late enrollment penalty, the cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
+Chapter 1, Section 5 explains the Part D late enrollment penalty.

-If you have a late enrollment penalty and do not pay it, you could be disenrolled from the plan.
+If you have a Part D late enrollment penalty and do not pay it, you could be disenrolled from the plan.